NVIDIA/modulus/examples/cfd/xaeronet/README.md

-# XAeroNet: Scalable Foundational Neural Models for External Aerodynamics
+# XAeroNet: Scalable Neural Models for External Aerodynamics

-XAeroNet is a collection of scalable foundational models for large-scale external aerodynamic evaluatons.
-It consists of two models, XAeroNet-S and XAeroNet-V for sruface and volume predictions, respectively.
+XAeroNet is a collection of scalable models for large-scale external aerodynamic evaluations.
+It consists of two models, XAeroNet-S and XAeroNet-V for surface and volume predictions, respectively.

 ## Problem overview